 Which Artists Have Been Featured at the Carle?

-A short list of artists and authors the Carle has featured over the years reads like a who’s who of the field:
+A short list of artists and authors Carle has featured over the years reads like a who’s who of the field:

 Ludwig Bemelmans, Michael Bond, Margaret Wise Brown, Virginia Lee Burton, Louis Darling, Leo and Diane Dillon, Louise Fitzhugh, Robert McCloskey, Maurice Sendak, Peter Sis, William Steig, E.B.
 White and Garth Williams—80 exhibitions in all.

-If those names don’t mean anything to you, maybe some of their titles will: Madeline, Paddington Bear, Mike Mulligan’s Steam Shovel, Where the Wild Things Are, Harriet the Spy…
+If those names don’t mean anything to you, maybe some of their titles will: be Madeline, Paddington Bear, Mike Mulligan’s Steam Shovel, Where the Wild Things Are, Harriet the Spy…

 The exhibitions (there’s usually more than one up at a time) occupy spacious galleries with an intimate atmosphere; because works on paper are prone to fading, lights are kept fairly low in the rooms.
 On your way to